open-contracting/infrastructure/docs/cost/ids/sustainability.md

 1. Publish a summary of the labor obligations:

-   1. For each labor obligation, add a code from the open [laborObligations](../../reference/codelists.md#laborobligations) codelist to the [`.summary.social.laborObligations.obligations`](project-schema.json,/definitions/ContractingProcessSummary,social/laborObligations/obligations) array.
+   1. For each labor obligation, add the relevant code from the open [laborObligations](../../reference/codelists.md#laborobligations) codelist to the [`.summary.social.laborObligations.obligations`](project-schema.json,/definitions/ContractingProcessSummary,social/laborObligations/obligations) array.
-   2. Optionally, add a further explanation of the labor obligations to [`.summary.social.laborObligations.description`](project-schema.json,/definitions/ContractingProcessSummary,social/laborObligations/description).
+   2. Optionally, add a further explanation of the labor obligations to [`summary.social.laborObligations.description`](project-schema.json,/definitions/ContractingProcessSummary,social/laborObligations/description).

 2. Publish the bidding documents that specify labor obligations: [add a contracting process document](../common.md#add-a-contracting-process-document) and set its [`.documentType`](project-schema.json,/definitions/Document,documentType) to 'biddingDocuments'.